|Mathews County Historical Society, Inc.||

 Gracing the skies over Mathews County is the majestic osprey, returning every March to our rivers and bay shorelines from as far away as Argentina.

-Museum and headquarters of the Mathews County Historical Society, this quaint little building is believed to be one of the oldest frame structures in the Courthouse area.
+Museum and headquarters of the Mathews County Historical Society, this quaint little building is one of the oldest frame structures in the courthouse area.
 The earliest known owner of this c.
-1816 building was Christopher Tompkins, a prominent local planter, merchant, sea captain and ship owner/builder.
-The Cottage was used in his mercantile business for the sale of dry goods, hardware and groceries.
-Tompkins was also the father of Confederate Captain Sally Tompkins, the first woman to be commissioned as an officer in an American military organization.
+1820 building was Christopher Tompkins of Poplar Grove, a prominent local planter, merchant, sea captain and ship owner/builder.
+Over the years, the building has been a mercantile establishment, a tailor shop, a cobbler shop, a tea room and a residence.
+For much of the twentieth century it was known as the old Miller house.